The world of web development is unregulated. As with any unregulated industry, every man and his dog will build you a website.

-Additionally, people that require a website made for them are often inexperienced with web development themselves, so they’re relying on others to give them information.
+Additionally, people that require a website made for them are often inexperienced with web development themselves, so they’re relying on others to give them information and they might trust the “so called experts”.
+Remember that assholes will pretend to be your friend at first.

 This post provides a rule of thumb for anyone undertaking a website project